jk9112605/myCSharpPractice/README.md

 # myCSharpPractice
-this is my c sharp practice
+this is my c sharp practice.
 I will put my practice here.